 Long tones can be some of the most boring kinds of exercises for students.
 They also can be boring for professionals!

-They are also among the most valuable in developing a characteristic tone, a large and usable dynamic range, good breathing fundamentals, and good intonation.
+They are also among the most valuable in developing a characteristic tone, a large (and usable) dynamic range, efficient breathing fundamentals, and good intonation.

 With a bit of creativity, these long tone exercises can also be used to improve articulation quality and consistency, slurring (both large and small intervals), and can help connect all the different extremes of the horn (loud, quiet, high, low).

 Probably the most difficult thing to do while practicing long tones – and where most students go wrong – is playing long tone exercises without thought, attention, and intention.